NTDV/charityradar/README.md

 # [Charity Radar](https://charityradar.ru/)
-Charity foundations agregator with in-app transactions and auto-raiting by algorithms
+Charity foundations aggregator with in-app transactions and auto-raiting by algorithms